 Retail Food Establishment An operation that prepares, processes, packages, serves, or otherwise provides food for human consumption, either on or off the premises, regardless of whether there is a charge for the food.
-These establishments include, but are not limited to, restaurants, delicatessens, snack bars, catering operations, ice cream parlors, school cafeterias, independent living food service operations, licensed healthcare facilities, grocery stores retail meat markets, fish/seafood markets, retail ice merchants, shared use operations, mobile food establishments (to include the associated commissary and mobile units).
-Retail Food Permit A permit issued by SC DHEC to operate as retail food establishment.
+These establishments include, but are not limited to, restaurants, delicatessens, snack bars, catering operations, ice cream parlors, school cafeterias, independent living food service operations, licensed healthcare facilities, grocery stores, retail meat markets, fish/seafood markets, retail ice merchants, shared use operations, mobile food establishments (to include the associated commissary and mobile units).
+Retail Food Permit A permit issued by SCDA to operate as retail food establishment.
 Sanitize A process to reduce the quantity of pathogens to a safe level.
-SC Department of Agriculture (SCDA) SCDA regulates foods manufactured for wholesale distribution.
-SC Department of Health and Environmental Control (SCDHEC) South Carolina's state regulatory authority for retail food establishments, all dairy products, soft drinks, and water products.
-For more information, visit scdhec.gov.
+SC Department of Agriculture (SCDA) SCDA regulates foods manufactured for wholesale distribution, retail food establishments, all dairy products, soft drinks, and water products.
 Sourdough Starter One generation of a starter is from the initial mixing of the flour and water until the time the starter is divided to make bread.
 The second generation then begins with the portion that is then fed until the starter is divided again to make bread.
 You would continue this process through the 4 th generation.
 Starters are limited to four generations in order to limit pathogenic pathogens during the backslopping process.
 Time Temperature Control for Safety (TCS) Foods (Potentially Hazardous Foods) Foods that have a natural potential for contamination due to their growing conditions and handling/processing.
-TCS foods have all the conditions necessary to support pathogen growth: carbohydrate or protein, near- neutral acidity, oxygen, and moisture.
+TCS foods have all the conditions necessary to support pathogen growth: carbohydrate or protein, nearneutral acidity, oxygen, and moisture.
 When given the correct temperature and adequate time, these foods can allow pathogens to multiply to a level to cause foodborne illness.
 Current FDA designation for potentially hazardous foods.
 Water Activity Also written as a_w .
 The measure of water in a product that is bound to food.
 Pathogens need water to grow.
 The more water in a product that is bound, the less likely those pathogens can grow and survive.
 Most pathogens cannot grow in foods with a a_w of 0.85 or less.

-Allowed Foods
+CHAPTER 4 Allowed Foods

 The following table provides a list of foods that are covered by the home-based food production law.
 This example list is not complete.
-If you do not find a product on this list or the list of foods that are not covered, then please email us at scottagefood@clemson.edu for guidance.
+If you do not find a product on this list or the list of foods that are not covered, then please email us at sccottagefood@clemson.edu for guidance.

-Category Food Comments Baked Goods, Miscellaneous Baklava Made with commercially prepared honey or honey from an approved source Kolachke Traditional nut filling of ground nuts, brown sugar and cinnamon is allowed.
-Other fillings (such as high acid fruit fillings) must be commercially prepared or home-canned using a science-based recipe Lamington Allowed if following traditional recipe.
+Category Food Comments Baklava Made with commercially prepared honey or honey from an approved source Baked Goods, Miscellaneous Kolachke Traditional nut filling of ground nuts, brown sugar and cinnamon is allowed.
+Other fillings (such as high acid fruit fillings) must be commercially prepared or home-canned using a science-based recipe Miscellatieous Lamington Allowed if following traditional recipe.
 Other fillings (such as high acid fruit fillings) must be commercially prepared or home-canned using a science-based recipe Scones Allowed if fruit is dried either commercially or in the home kitchen.
 Baking Mix Cake, cookie, or bread May not contain any TCS ingredient.
 Any alternative flour (i.e., cricket flour) must come from an approved source .
 Proper ingredient labeling required using all common names for allergens.
-Bread Bagels Plain or baked with herbs or cheese Cheddar bites Cheese biscuits Cheese bread Cheese must be baked with the bread
+Bagels Plain or baked with herbs or cheese Bread Cheddar bites Dieau Cheese biscuits Cheese bread Cheese must be baked with the bread